Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 Throwball Tournaments

 Throwball’s rise is a global phenomenon.
-While it boasts a massive following in India, its popularity is exploding worldwide.
+Throwball commands a massive following in the Indian subcontinent, and the sport now explodes in popularity worldwide.
 From schoolyards to national championships, India showcases Throwball at every level, with tournaments for all ages and genders.
 You can even follow the action on the Throwball Federation’s calendar.

 Indian National Throwball Championship